Chapter 6: Go Generics - Write Once, Use With Any Type

 go

-• Generic types work for structs too:
+• Generics work with structs too:

 type Stack[T any] struct {...}